nguyenquantum/nguyenquantum.github.io/index.md

 ---
 Welcome to my webpage!

 My name is Quynh.
-I'm an undergraduate student studying Physics and Computer Science at MIT.
+I'm an undergraduate student studying physics and computer science at MIT.